adamoslav/scc453_group_project/README.md

-# SCC 453 Group Project: Environmental Drivers on Moth Abundance
+# SCC 450 Group Project: Environmental Drivers on Moth Abundance
-A group project for SCC 453 module.
+A group project for SCC 450 module (Introduction to AI and Data Science).
 This project analyzed **ECN (Environmental Change Network)** moth data from **1992 to 2015** and evaluated how different meteorological aspects affect moth population in the United Kingdom.

 The project answered three main research questions:
 1. **What moth species are the most susceptible to changes in environmental drivers?**